Skip to Content

 • Pour the rice mixture into an electric rice cooker.

 • Add sufficient liquid to cook the rice.
 I use the water to soak the dried shrimp and mushrooms as part of the liquid to cook the rice to enhance the flavor.
-The amount of liquid required should be slightly more than cooking the regular white rice, as the rice is drier after frying.
-Therefore, the liquid is sufficient when it is 1 cm about the surface of the rice mixture.
+The amount of liquid required should be slightly more than cooking regular white rice, as the rice is drier after frying.
+Therefore, the liquid is sufficient when it is 1 cm above the surface of the rice mixture.
+You can substitute part of the liquid with chicken stock if you want a richer flavor.
+(The final amount of water I use is 450ml for 300g of rice, which has been drained in a colander.)

 • Add some thinly sliced spring onions and fried onions to the rice.

-• When the yam rice is cooked, let it rest for ten minutes before opening the lid.
+• When the yam rice is cooked, rest for ten minutes before opening the lid.

-• Sprinkle more spring onions and fried shallot on top of the rice before serving.
+• Sprinkle more spring onions and fried shallot on the rice before serving.

 Yield: 3 servings